rapidbus/rapidbus/README.md

 [![CodeQL](https://github.com/rapidbus/rapidbus/actions/workflows/codeql.yml/badge.svg)](https://github.com/rapidbus/rapidbus/actions/workflows/codeql.yml)

-RapidBus is a bridging application between Operational Technoologies and Information Technologies (OT/IT) connecting serial-enabled sensors to MQTT broker.
+RapidBus is a bridging application between Operational Technologies and Information Technologies (OT/IT) connecting serial-enabled sensors to MQTT broker.
 Essentially forwarding metering data from serial interface over MODBUS RTU to MQTT broker.

 This program is written in C (clang / gnu99 (ISO C 1999 with GNU extensions)) and targeted to be used on Linux platforms on the edge of Industry 4.0 networks.
 For detailed documentation see here: https://www.rapidbus.org